nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation details

-The 'add' feature involves creating a new "Person" object with optional fields and adding it to FumbleLog.
+The `add` feature involves creating a new `Person` object with optional fields and adding it to FumbleLog.

 This is done using `AddCommand` which implements the `Command` interface.
 The `AddCommand` is then executed by `LogicManager` which calls `ModelManager` to add the person to the address book.

-As a result, the existing 'Person' class in AB3's implementation is enhanced to have the capacity of storing optional fields.
+As a result, the existing `Person` class in AB3's implementation is enhanced to have the capacity of storing optional fields.
 Below is a class diagram of the enhanced 'Person' class:

 <img src="images/PersonClassDiagram.png" alt="PersonClassDiagram" width=500 />